Making Friends At University

 Hang out in the social areas

-At true Student Living, we have a huge range of social areas for you to use, so once you've finished unpacking be sure to pop downstairs and see what's going on in the Festival Zone.
-Be confident and introduce yourself to the other residents hanging out in these areas, the conversation will naturally start flowing.
+At true, we have a huge range of social areas for you to use, so once you've finished unpacking be sure to pop downstairs and see what's going on in the Festival Zone.
+Be confident and introduce yourself to the other residents hanging out in these areas.
+Remember, the majority of people are in the same position as you and just want to make friends!
+Sometimes all it takes is a simple 'Hey, you just moved in?' or 'What course you studying?' before the conversation naturally starts flowing.
+Putting yourself out there can be daunting, but it's so worth it.

 Join a society